 This is the story of a client who was targeted for this kind of attack and how extensive the damage can be.
-One of the users in the accounting department received a phishing email, which was obviously fake to security experts, but to the average person seemed legitimate.
+One of the users in the accounting department received a phishing email, seemed legitimate.
 The person clicked on a link which downloaded a file onto their computer, enabling the attackers to watch the employee’s inbox and develop a profile for the company.
 Once they developed their profile and had a good understanding of who signed the checks, they went to work, requesting money to be wired to a foreign bank.

 Fortunately, while the money was being prepared to be wired, we were able to discern what was going on and stop the transfer from happening.
 However, the hackers were able to breach several of the company’s clients who also were compromised.
 Attacks like this don’t stop at one victim, they catalog as many victims as they can, working down the client chain.

-One layer of protection, and sometimes the easiest to penetrate, is employee behavior and understanding.
+One layer of protection, and sometimes the easiest to penetrate, is employee behaviors.
 In another email incident a small business was left exposed and it cost them.